mlavin/django-all-access/docs/customize-views.rst

     .. method:: get_or_create_user(provider, access, info)

         This method is used by :py:meth:`OAuthCallback.handle_new_user` to construct a new user with a random username, no email and an unusable password.
-You may want to override this user to complete more of their infomation or attempt to match them to an existing user by either their username or email.
+You may want to override this user to complete more of their information or attempt to match them to an existing user by either their username or email.

         :py:meth:`OAuthCallback.handle_new_user` will connect the user to the ``access`` record and does not need to be handled here.

         :note: